Subject-314159/train-bottleneck/README.md

 -   Open a pull request on Github
 -   Report issues/bugs under discussions

-# Acknowledgement

-Original mod idea by [Hansjoachim](https://mods.factorio.com/user/HansJoachim)

 ---

+# Known issues

+-   Currently not available for multiplayer; Some mod settings are not multiplayer compatible

 # Roadmap